morington/ConfHub/README.md

 This command converts your models into configuration files with a `.yml` extension.

 Confhub generates two main files: `settings` and `.secrets`.
-The secrets are automatically added to `.gitignore`.
+Secrets, as well as files that begin with a dot, are automatically added to `.gitignore`.
 You can also specify `filename` in models to create additional files in the `config` folder.

 __Do not use `secrets` and `filename` at the same time.
 There may be unexpected consequences at this point!__